01 May Selective Pallet Racking Guide

 What Is Selective Pallet Racking?

 Selective pallet racking provides direct access to every pallet in storage, making it ideal for operations with a high number of SKU counts requiring quick product accessibility.
-This design allows operators to “select” any pallet from the rack without moving other pallets.
+This design allows operators to select any pallet from the rack without moving other pallets.
+Selective pallet racking systems provide access to every pallet, but they typically offer a lower storage density than different racking types, such as pallet flow racking and push back racking.

 What Are The Common Types Of Selective Racking Systems?